 Resources for Teaching about Coronavirus Racism

 - October 7, 2020: Does a New Wave of Anti-Asian American Racism Require New Ways of Fighting Back?
 Wednesday, at 3 PM PDT/12 PM HST/6 PM EST. A Zócalo/Daniel K. Inouye Institute.
-Be
+Recorded presentation.

 - October 6, 2020: What's happening in our schools?
 Anti-Asian Backlash in the Age of Covid.
 Tuesday, October 6, 7-8:15 PM.
 San Jose Nikkei Resisters.
-Be sure to register.
-Recording of presentation.
+Recorded presentation.